 The Refractive Index of minerals in the triclinic crystal system is very different due to the variance in how tightly packed their lattice structures are.
 The one thing that they do have in common is that if you rotate the stone on a refractometer, the upper and lower values of the RI will move.
 This phenomenon happens because the stones are doubly refractive and are what we call biaxial.
 Biaxial stones have no two optical axes that are the same, and thus, light travels along the three axes at different speeds.
 The different speeds give a different RI value.
 The different values are reflected in the moving RI value on the refractometer as the stone turns.

-Dispersion is the ability of a gemstone material to split light into the colours of the visible spectrum.
-Triclinic crystals like albite, anorthite, analcime, chabazite, kyanite, microcline and rhodonite have weak to no dispersion at all.
+Dispersion is the ability of a gemstone material to split light into the colors of the visible spectrum.
+Triclinic crystals like albite, anorthite, analcime, chabazite, kyanite, microcline, and rhodonite have weak to no dispersion at all.
 Other minerals like axinite, babingtonite, pectolite, and turquoise have strong dispersion.

 The Triclinic Prism

 The triclinic prism is a complex structure.
 It is also known as the triclinic pinacoidal.
 The shape of the triclinic prism is three-dimensional and is similar to a cube.
 But, the design is skewed to one side, thereby making it oblique.
 A triclinic prism has six faces, twelve edges, and eight vertices.